Check out this extensive list of eLearning resources.

 - Screencast-o-matic – Web based version.
 Very nice and saves the video tutorial you create in an .mp4 file which is compatible with nearly every system, including mobile devices.
 Pretty simple to use.
 Limited to 15 minutes.

-- Jing – This is a download and you’ll need an account.
+- Jing – (Resource is no longer available) – This is a download and you’ll need an account.
 Saves the file in .swf format, which is not as compatible.
 However, the students all have this program installed on their netbooks.
 Limited to 5 minutes.

 - Audacity – Great downloadable (free) audio/recording editor.